letmaik/lensfunpy/README.rst

 Installation
 ------------

-Binary wheels for Linux, macOS, and Windows are provided for Python 2.7, 3.4, 3.5, 3.6, and 3.7.
+Binary wheels for Linux, macOS, and Windows are provided for Python 3.5 - 3.8.
 These can be installed with a simple ``pip install lensfunpy``.
 Currently, Linux and macOS wheels are only available as 64 bit versions.